Is Merchant Cash Advance Legal?

 Are Merchant Cash Advances Legal?

-Merchant cash advances are considered legal IF they meet a variety of specific characteristics — which on paper they might, but in practice they rarely meet.
-The end result can vary based on your state or legal jurisdiction, but most importantly on the behavior of the MCA company and you as the borrower.
+Merchant cash advances are considered legal if they meet a variety of specific characteristics — which they may on paper but often fail to meet in practice.
+The result can vary based on your state or legal jurisdiction, but most importantly on the behavior of the MCA company and you as the borrower.

 Read this article for a further explanation of these cases and their rulings.

 What does this mean?
-While MCAs may still be considered legal in some states, the FTC and, more importantly, multiple federal courts have scrutinized the way they operate and ruled against the owners, the companies who offer them, and the wrongful ways in which they trick small business owners.
-It’s always important to remember that just because a MCA may technically be “legal,” that doesn’t mean the lenders aren’t engaging in predatory or illegal practices.
-In many cases, they are.
+While merchant cash advances may still be considered legal in some states, the FTC and, more importantly, multiple federal courts have scrutinized the way they operate and ruled against the owners, the companies who offer them, and the wrongful ways in which they trick small business owners.

 A merchant cash advance claims to be an advance on future receivables.
-If done properly, it’s not technically a loan.
-And since it’s not a loan, it can’t be regulated in the same way as a loan.
+If done properly, it is not technically a loan and since it’s not a loan, MCAs can’t be regulated in the same way as a loan.

-While MCAs may be deemed legal in some areas, the lack of regulation coupled with lenders’ greed has resulted in them becoming nothing more than horrible, high-interest, business payday loans.
+While merchant cash advances may be deemed legal in some areas, the lack of regulation coupled with lenders’ greed has resulted in them becoming nothing more than horrible, high-interest, business payday loans.
 This is because they have a short repayment timeline with no cap on interest.
-Businesses sucked into them often end up paying well in excess of 300% APR.
-If you have taken one out, it’s a very real possibility that you are paying an interest rate far in excess of Texas’ 18% interest rate cap for businesses.
+Businesses that sucked into them often end up paying well more than 300% APR.
+If you have taken one out, it’s a very real possibility that you are paying an interest rate far more than Texas’ 18% interest rate for businesses.

 Bottom line?
-MCAs are debt traps, and we recommend they should be avoided at all costs.
+MCAs are debt traps, and we recommend avoiding them at all costs.

-MCAs do currently face some regulation, but it isn’t much, and it isn’t as strict as it should be.
+MCAs are subject to some regulation, but it is minimal and not as strict as it should be.

 Aside from UCC, some states are starting to enforce MCA regulations.
 Their policies are reigning in things like:

-- Lack of transparency in terms and pricing (CA & NY)
+• Lack of transparency in terms and pricing (CA and NY).

-- Recent rulings pointing to evidence that no true sale occured opening up RICO and usury claims
+• Recent rulings pointing to evidence that no true sale occurred opening up RICO and usury claims.

 Going forward, increased MCA regulation is likely.
 However, unless it caps the overall effective rate of interest and the common threats of physical violence once a payment has been missed, they still won’t make an MCA a good option for any business.

-What to Watch Out For When It Comes to Business Lending
+What to Watch Out for and When It Comes to Business Lending

 To avoid the detrimental effects of problematic MCAs, it’s important to know what to watch out for when it comes to business lending.
 Financing products like MCAs can seem like great solutions, especially if your business is in debt, looking for a way out, and needs instant cash.
 However, their contracts are extremely one sided, giving them the freedom to pursue you and the business, as well as contact your customers and family members if you default.